MikeHopley/Mikes-FTL-mods/index.md

 * [Mike’s standard mods](https://www.subsetgames.com/forum/viewtopic.php?f=11&t=36292) (version 1.1)

 This combines all the mods I use in regular runs.
-Some players prefer not to use Fleet Pursuit, and some might not want to buy the music; so I've provided versions without those.
+I provide versions without Fleet Pursuit, and without the music.

 Aside from the optional Fleet Pursuit Indicator, this mod makes no gameplay changes.